Symplectic Homogenization: Abstract

 \section{Abstract}

 Let $H(q,p)$ be a Hamiltonian on $T^*T^n$.
-We show that the sequence $H_{k}(q,p)=H(kq,p)$ converges for the $\gamma$ topology defined by the author, to $\overline{H}(p)$.
-This is extended to the case where only some of the variables are homogenized, that is the sequence $H(kx,y,q,p)$ where the limit is of the type ${\overline H}(y,q,p)$ and thus yields an ``effective Hamiltonian''.
-We give here the proof of the convergence, and the first properties of the homogenization operator, and give some immediate consequences for solutions of Hamilton-Jacobi equations, construction of quasi-states, etc....
-We also prove that the function $\overline H$ coincides with Mather's $\alpha$ function defined in \cite{Ma} which gives a new proof of its symplectic invariance proved by P. Bernard \cite{Bernard2}. .3in Keywords: Homogenization, symplectic topology, Hamiltonian flow, Hamilton-Jacobi equation, variational solutions.
-AMS Classification: primary: 37J05, 53D35 secondary: 35F20, 49L25, 37J40, 37J50.
+Under suitable assumptions on $H$, we show that the sequence $(H_{k})_{k\geq 1}$ defined by $H_{k}(q,p)=H(kq,p)$ converges in the $\gamma$-topology -defined in \cite{Viterbo-STAGGF}- to an integrable continuous Hamiltonian $\overline{H}(p)$.
+This is extended to the case of non-autonomous Hamiltonians, and the more general setting in which only some of the variables are homogenized: we consider the sequence $H(kx,y,q,p)$ and prove it has a $\gamma$-limit ${\overline H}(y,q,p)$, thus yielding an ``effective Hamiltonian''.
+The goal of this paper is to prove convergence of the above sequences, state the first properties of the homogenization operator, and give some applications to solutions of Hamilton-Jacobi equations, construction of quasi-states, etc...
+We also prove that when $H$ is convex in $p$, the function $\overline H$ coincides with Mather's $\alpha$ function defined in \cite{Ma} and associated to the Legendre dual of $H$.
+This gives a new proof of its symplectic invariance first discovered by P. Bernard in \cite{Bernard2}.